 Supplement 3: Exploratory investigation of previous conclusions and language.

-This is a second programmatic Stage 2 manuscript (version 1) in PCI RR (May 12, 2023).
-Yellow sections are informative additions that were not present at Stage 1.
+This is a second programmatic Stage 2 manuscript (version 2) in PCI RR (July 6, 2023).

 Programmatic Stage 1 in-principle acceptance: Chris Chambers (2021) How does the phenomenology of "gaming disorder" differ from intensive but non-pathological videogame play?.
 Peer Community in Registered Reports, 100001. https://doi.org/10.24072/pci.rr.100001

 The scientific literature on gaming disorder has accumulated rapidly after the American Psychiatric Association’s (2013) formal call for more related research in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and its effective nosological formalization by the World Health Organization (2022) in the 11th edition of the International Classification of Diseases.
-Nevertheless, qualitative research with relevant treatment-seeker data remains scarce and longitudinal qualitative studies are virtually nonexistent.
+Nevertheless, qualitative research with relevant treatment-seeker data remains scarce.
 Arguably, the academic debates regarding the psychiatric relevance and validity of gaming disorder continue largely because the lived experiences of treatment-seekers remain mostly unstudied (see Ferguson & Cowell 2020; van Rooij et al. 2018).
 Idiographic, in-depth data from people who have sought help for their gaming are much-needed to better understand the contexts, reasons, and problems that have so far contributed or otherwise been associated to gaming-related treatment-seeking.

 Phenomenological approaches to psychiatry have been given increasing attention as methodological solutions not only to gaming disorder disputes but other psychopathological questions as well (e.g., Aho 2008; Larsen et al. 2022; see Treadway 2023).
 This registered report addresses the above research gap with a longitudinal design that pursues a comparative descriptive understanding of how intensive gaming experiences evolve in both clinical and non-clinical life situations.
 Whereas our epistemological curiosity aligns largely with genetic phenomenology in the qualitative psychiatric literature—understanding the genesis of meanings as part of one’s evolving history of experiences (for a conceptual review, see Steinbock 2019)—we do not pursue phenomenological analysis “for its own sake” (see van Maanen et al. 2016).
 Rather, we approach phenomenologically relevant knowledge primarily with pragmatic goals: to explore how the varying origins and evolutions of gaming-related meanings might help with building better models and theoretical hypotheses for clinically and non-clinically significant types of intensive gaming.